Fall 2009 - EE 381J Probability and Stochastic Processes I

 for that exam.
 Note that excused absences from exams will be made only

-etc.).
+in extreme circumstances.
 Requests for excused absences should be made in writing and must

 be supported by appropriate documentation.